 – HMs are on the weather vane atop the Grand Floridian Resort & Spa’s convention center

 – In the interactive fountains at the entrance to Downtown Disney Marketplace

 – One HM forms a giant sand trap next to the green at the sixth hole of the Magnolia Golf Course’s.

 Now that you’re armed with this insider knowledge about the origination of Hidden Mickeys throughout Disney, we hope you’ll be all the more delighted when you notice them the next time you’re visiting Disney World!
 Happy Hunting!

-Start planning your next Disney trip with an Authorized Disney Vacation Planner.
+BONUS TIP: Plan your next Disney trip with an Authorized Disney Vacation Planner, like Mickey Travels.
 They’ll help you get the best price for your vacation, share their expert advice and their services are totally FREE!
 They might even have some tips for finding hidden Mickey’s throughout the park.